In this article, we’ll show you how to transform images, scanned PDFs, and similar files into OCR PDF documents—making them fully searchable.

 ./hocr_output.pdf:andsubmittotheVarsitarianofficeonorbeforeMARCH:27,2015.

-From the above examples, you can see how easy it is to leverage ocrized PDF search power on a folder – using only a few lines of command.
+From the above examples, you can see how easy it is to leverage OCR-readable PDF search power on a folder – using only a few lines of command.

 This article helps overcome the major limitation of OCRmyPDF, which is limited by the Tesseract OCR engine.
-As a result, Tesseract is not as accurate as a state-of-the-art OCR solution.
+As a result, Tesseract is not as accurate as a state-of-the-art OCR solution (you can test OCR accuracy with our benchmark tool).
 Poor quality scans could produce poor quality OCR.
 That is the reason we went with docTR as a replacement for the default OCR engine of OCRmyPDF.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Suspendisse varius enim in eros elementum tristique.
 Duis cursus, mi quis viverra ornare, eros dolor interdum nulla, ut commodo diam libero vitae erat.
 Aenean faucibus nibh et justo cursus id rutrum lorem imperdiet.
 Nunc ut sem vitae risus tristique posuere. uis cursus, mi quis viverra ornare, eros dolor interdum nulla, ut commodo diam libero vitae erat.
 Aenean faucibus nibh et justo cursus id rutrum lorem imperdiet.
 Nunc ut sem vitae risus tristique posuere.